Iowa woman found dead in field leaves behind 4 children

 “They found Brandy’s body in a field in southeast Iowa yesterday.
 My baby girl is gone.”

-Brandy Shepherd, 29, of Anamosa, Iowa, had been missing since August 2, one week before investigators discovered her body August 9 on a farm field near Highway 78 west of Wayland, Iowa.
+Brandy Shepherd, 29, of Anamosa, Iowa, had been missing since August 2, one week before investigators discovered her body August 9 in a Henry County farm field near Highway 78 west of Wayland, Iowa.

 “Brandy leaves behind 4 small children who she loved with all of her heart,” Brokaw told KWQC.

-Investigators have not yet told her basic details, such as Brandy’s cause or manner of death.
+Brokaw said investigators have not yet told her basic details of the case such as Brandy’s cause or manner of death.

 “It’s under investigation is all I know.”